-Note: Thank you to Jana Rade over at Dawg Business for sharing these tips.
+Note: Thank you to Jana Rade over at My Dog’s Symptoms for sharing these tips.
 Vaccination recommendations and requirements vary depending on location.
 Do your own research and ask plenty of questions.

 If you’re anything like me, the topic of vaccination for adult dogs gives you a terrible headache.
 The range of conflicting opinions out there is not helping.